hdsunset/My-drawings/README.md

 My-drawings
 ===========

-some of my scripts and other works
+my name is Jenya, i'm the human, i hate rap and assembler